frameworks

 The Problem Origin Story

-Begin with the problem you became obsessed with — not your credentials, but the specific failure or gap you kept encountering that no one else was addressing adequately.
-The problem origin story makes your expertise feel inevitable rather than accidental.
-"I spent eight years in financial services watching advisors lose high-net-worth clients at the same predictable moments — and realizing the industry had no systematic answer to that pattern" is a more compelling opening than any credential list.
+Start with the problem you became obsessed with.
+Not your credentials.
+Focus on the gap or failure you kept hitting.
+No one else fixed it well.
+This makes your expertise feel inevitable.
+It does not seem accidental.
+Compare two openings.
+"I spent eight years in financial services watching advisors lose high-net-worth clients at the same predictable moments, and realizing the industry had no systematic answer to that pattern" beats any list of credentials.

 The Contrarian Thesis